List of countries by intentional homicide rate: Definition

 Figures from the Global Study on Homicide are based on the UNODC Homicide Statistics dataset, which is derived from the criminal justice or public health systems of a variety of countries and territories.
 The homicide rates derived from criminal justice data (typically recorded by police authorities) and the public health system data (recorded when the cause of death is established) may diverge substantially for some countries.
 The two sources usually match in the Americas, Europe and Oceania, but there are large discrepancies for the three African countries reporting both sources.
-For the 70 countries in which neither source was made available, figures were derived from WHO statistical models.
+For the 70 countries (as of 2013) in which neither source was made available, figures were derived from WHO statistical models.

 Deaths resulting from an armed conflict between states are never included in the count.
 Killings caused by a non-international armed conflict may or may not be included, depending on the intensity of hostilities and whether it is classified as 'civil unrest' or a clash between organized armed groups.

+The World Bank Group stated with regard to statistics on intentional homicides per 100,000 people collected by UNODC that:

+Statistics reported to the United Nations in the context of its various surveys on crime levels and criminal justice trends are incidents of victimization that have been reported to the authorities in any given country.
+That means that this data is subject to the problems of accuracy of all official crime data.
+The survey results provide an overview of trends and interrelationships between various parts of the criminal justice system to promote informed decision-making in administration, nationally and internationally.
+The degree to which different societies apportion the level of culpability to acts resulting in death is also subject to variation.
+Consequently, the comparison between countries and regions of "intentional homicide", or unlawful death purposefully inflicted on a person by another person, is also a comparison of the extent to which different countries deem that a killing be classified as such, as well as the capacity of their legal systems to record it.
+Caution should therefore be applied when evaluating and comparing homicide data.

 UNODC's global study

-All data in this section comes from the United Nations Office on Drugs and Crime (UNODC) website.